Legal graffiti practice walls

 If only part of the wall is designated, a boundary sign will show where people can do artwork.

-• Artists use these sites at their own risk.
+• Artists use this site at their own risk.

 • Please respect everyone's right to use the site and respect other people's artwork.